NFL playoff schedule: Times, dates, TV info for divisional round games

-Six teams remain in the divisional round of the NFL playoffs after an eventful wild card weekend that featured two overtime games.
-Teams left in the playoffs include: San Francisco 49ers, Green Bay Packers, Seattle Seahawks, Kansas City Chiefs, Houston Texans and Tennessee Titans.
+Four teams remain in the championship round of the NFL playoffs after eventful wild card and divisional weekends.
+Teams left in the playoffs fighting for a spot in Super Bowl LIV include: San Francisco 49ers, Green Bay Packers, Kansas City Chiefs and Tennessee Titans.

-Check out the full NFL playoff schedule for 2020 below as well as scores, how to watch information and more.
+Check out the full NFL playoff schedule for 2020 to see when the playoff games and Super Bowl 54 will be played, as well as scores, how to watch information and more.

 NFL Playoff Schedule